azuline/blossom/README.md

 ### Infrastructure

+_blossom's_ infrastructure currently solves for developer environments, builds, CI/CD pipelines, and service orchestration.
+We operate the assumption that hardware is already provisioned and managed with a functioning Nomad+Consul cluster.
+My NixOS/Nomad/Consul configurations are located [here](https://github.com/azuline/nixos).

 - Nix for package management & developer environments.
 - Nomad for service orchestration.
 - Github Actions CI pipeline.
 - Github Actions CD pipeline with Nomad and Tailscale.

 ### Backend

+_blossom's_ backend is a monolithic Python (+mypy) application backed by Postgres.
+Python was chosen because I am the most comfortable and efficient with Python.

 - Multi-tenant account system.
 - RPC framework with TypeScript type codegen.